beccadax/ArchRole/README.md

 In `ArchRole`, a role defines a set of required methods and properties that the adopting class must implement, either directly or by adopting other roles that satisfy them.
 The role also provides methods and properties to the classes that adopt them.
-When `+initialize` is called on the adopting class, the methods in all of its roles are copied into
+When `+initialize` is called on the adopting class, all of the methods in the roles it adopts are copied into it.

+Unlike mixins, two conflicting roles cannot both be adopted by a single class; the application will throw an exception upon launch unless the conflict is resolved.

 What does a role look like in code?
 -----------------------------------

-A role is basically a parallel class and protocol.
+A role is composed of a matching protocol and class.

 The protocol is applied to any class that adopts the role.
 Methods that must be implemented by those classes are marked `@required`; methods supplied by the